Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 List of Known Burials

 Eber Sawyer was born in New York.
 He was the son of Robert Sawyer, a Civil War veteran who owned a homestead adjacent to the cemetery.
-He married Abigail Austin (1825-1905).
-Per the 1850 census of Norway, Wisconsin, they had three sons: John, age 6; Robert, age 4 and Eber, a baby.
+He married Abigail Austin (1825-1908).
+Per the 1850 census of the town of Norway, Wisconsin, they had three sons: John, age 6; Robert, age 4 and Eber, a baby.

 Everyone was born in New York except Eber who was born in Wisconsin.
 Thus, the family came to Wisconsin between 1846-1850.
 In 1860, Abigail was living in Norway, with her children: John, 16; Robert 13; Eber,10; Charles, 8 and Mary, 5.
 Her real estate was valued at $2,500 and personal $500.
 In 1870, she was still in Norway with her five children.
 Her real estate was $6,000 and personal $600.
 In 1900, Abigail was 80 years old and living with her son Robert, 53, and his family in Waterford.
 In 1905 she resided with her son Robert, 60; and his family in Waterford.